pavansweb/hmovies/README.md

 # Horizon Movies Main Frame

 Welcome to **Horizon Movies Main Frame**!
-This project is a comprehensive web-based application that allows users to browse, search, and view detailed information about movies.
+This project is a comprehensive web-based application that allows users to browse, search, and play any movie.
 It is built with CSS, HTML, JavaScript, and Python.

 ## Table of Contents